yukimura1227/reveal_lightning/README.md

 ![Logo of the project]()
 -->
 # reveal_lightning
-simple markdown editor and http server for reveal.js presentation powered by electron
+simple markdown editor and http server for [reveal.js](https://github.com/hakimel/reveal.js) presentation powered by electron reveal.js is cool presentation tool that good-look presentation contents could create by html and markdown. presentation contents like this -> [https://revealjs.com](https://revealjs.com)

 ## Installing / Getting started